 Paul may have been inspired to write “Martha My Dear” after working with The Beatles at mastering the changing time signatures of John's “Happiness Is A Warm Gun” as some suggest, but what resulted is a true jewel in both McCartney's early career as well as the “White Album.”
 Paul laid down the template for the song on piano, the classically trained instrumentalists using this to interpret his brainchild perfectly.
 George and Ringo's contributions are rudimentary and strictly laid out, Paul adding bass and an additional guitar to the arrangement which set a precedent for what he truly was capable of as a future solo artist.
 Most of all, Paul loved being a Beatle and fought tooth and nail to keep the band together as a workable unit.
 When that did eventually fail, “Martha My Dear” is testimony to what his future would hold.
 After the initial shock wore off, that is.

 Sometime in 1969, Capitol released five volumes of tapes entitled "Playtapes," each one featuring a few songs from the "White Album," the tape "The Beatles Vol. II" featuring "Martha My Dear" as one of the five tracks contained therein.
 This short-lived format was popular in the later half of the 60's, these tapes being specially manufactured to be played on portable players.
 These tapes are quite the collectibles today.

 The CD box set “The Beatles In Mono” was released on September 9th, 2009, which features the entire mono Beatles catalog.
-The “White Album” got its first release on compact disc within this box set, “Martha My Dear” being included
+The “White Album” got its first mono release on compact disc within this box set, “Martha My Dear” being included

-The Beatles surely never performed the song live, Paul being the only Beatle who ever played on the song in the first place.
-Nor has Paul ever included the song in any set list during his extensive touring days, other than the 2015 sound check in Toyko mentioned above.
+The Beatles surely never performed the song live, nor has Paul ever included the song in any set list during his extensive touring days, other than the 2015 sound check in Toyko mentioned above.